Code-Institute-Submissions/Calories_Calculator/README.md

 ### Testing

+        Known issues:
-        Known issues: The "time" is not showing instantly
+        The "time" is not showing instantly
+        Suggestions doesn't replace eachother but stays on screen when you alter value for inputs of time and calories.

 ### Pending features
  [more accurate Calculator]
+ [use personal information ]

 ### Credits